Microsoft Access Online – is Microsoft Access part of Office 365?

 What Plan do I need to have Access with Office 365

-Access is now included in all the plans that allow for installed versions of Office applications, including: Office 365 Business, Business Premium, ProPlus, E3 and E5.
+Access is now included in all the plans that allow for installed versions of Office applications, including: Office 365 Business, Business Premium, ProPlus, E3 and E5 as well as Microsoft 365 Business.
 However, there is only a PC version of Access.
 Unlike Word, Excel etc. There is no version of Access that works on a Mac, tablet, or smartphone.
 Also, you can’t use Microsoft Access online in the way that they do for Word and Excel.
 So for the question: Is Access part of Office 365?
 The answer is yes, but only from a licencing perspective.

 Can I use Access “In the Cloud”?